350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 150 grain TCP 350 Legend (left) 62 grain M855 (center) 170 grain Soft Point 350 Legend (right)

 Despite their comparable external lengths, the 350 Legend boasts a greater case capacity than the 5.56, holding 36.5 grains versus the 28.5 grains of the 5.56.
-This increased capacity is crucial for the 350 Legend to effectively propel its heavier projectiles to effective muzzle velocities and energy on target.
+This increased capacity is crucial for the 350 Legend to propel its heavier projectiles to effective muzzle velocities and energy on target.

 Beyond the cartridge specs, there are a few other differences.
 One of those is recoil.
 The recoil of a 350 Legend cartridge is slightly more than a 5.56, but not by much.